MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/sales-how-register-new-customers.md

 ---
-title: 'How to: Register New Customers| Microsoft Docs'
+title: Create a Customer Card to Register New Customers | Microsoft Docs
-description: 'How to: Register New Customers'
+description: Describes how to create a customer card to register information about each new customer or client that you sell to.
 services: project-madeira
 documentationcenter:
 author: SorenGP